Who cares about SEO questions anymore?

 Without the search engine optimization of your blogs, they sure are a classic example of wasted efforts.
-With no ranking at all (in case you forgot, this is the mantra of SEO’s existence!), try and have people read what you created for them.
+With no ranking at all (if you forgot, this is the mantra of SEO’s existence!), try and have people read what you created for them.

 In case you are worried, the post didn’t only have questions but answers too.

-So let’s dive in to find the missing part of the answer to the question of “How to SEO a blog”?
+So let’s dive in to find the missing parts of the answer to the question of “How to SEO a blog”?

 What is a meta description?